ccurtsinger/npc15/call.md

     </p>

     <p>
       As in previous years, we will publish top papers from NPC 2015 in a special issue of the International Journal of Parallel Programming (SCI indexed).
-Additional details are on the available on the <a href="/submission/papers">Submission page</a>.
+Additional details are on the available <a href="/submission/npc_model">here</a>.
     </p>

   </div>